Mental Health Services

-From the beginning, VSS has been committed to providing trauma focused care, focusing on empowerment and client driven individual, family and group services.
+From the beginning, Victim Support Services (VSS) has been committed to providing trauma focused care, focusing on empowerment and client driven individual, family and group services.
 We recognize that people come from a variety of backgrounds and life experiences, that traumatic experiences may or may not be part of their history.
-We believe that people are resilient, that with guidance in addressing their emotional, behavioral, cognitive, spiritual and/or physical wellbeing they can become their whole self.
+We believe that people are resilient, that with guidance in addressing their emotional, behavioral, cognitive, spiritual and/or physical well-being they can become their whole self.
 We also recognize that trauma is part of a system, that families, friends and communities are affected and extending our support to those individuals or groups.
 Our therapists are trained to work with people of all ages who have experienced trauma using a variety of techniques.
 The trauma work we do involves providing compassion, guidance and a variety of tools to assist on their journey.

 VSS strongly believes in collaboration, recognizing the importance of a solid support network around the person or family.
 For instance, a person may have a criminal case happening in the criminal justice system.
-Working as a team, a community advocate, system advocate and mental health counselor can provide a “wrap-around” service ensuring that the person or family is given information and support.
+Working as a team, a community advocate, system advocate and mental health therapist can provide a “wrap-around” service ensuring that the person or family is given information and support.
 Ultimately, a person is best served when they are aware of services, are supported in accessing those services and provided the tools to utilize the service.